stevenjlho/leetcode/solutions/2. Add Two Numbers/README.md

   let tail = dummy; // Tail to track the end of the resulting list let carry = 0; // Carry for addition

-  // Iterate as long as there is a digit in l1 or l2, or a carry while (l1 !== null || l2 !== null || carry !== 0) {
+  // Iterate until both lists are exhausted and no carry left while (l1 !== null || l2 !== null || carry !== 0) {
     let digit1 = l1 !== null ? l1.val : 0; // Get digit from l1, or 0 if l1 is null
     let digit2 = l2 !== null ? l2.val : 0; // Get digit from l2, or 0 if l2 is null